 You asked, and we listened.
 When we recently ran a poll in the Life in the Bay Community Facebook Group, asking ‘Which religion are you most curious to learn about?’
 You overwhelmingly responded with requests to learn about the Muslim faith, or ‘Islam’.

-So, on Saturday 13 March, Gita, David and I set out across the San Mateo Bridge, to meet our Muslim neighbors at the Muslim Community Center of the East Bay.
+So, on a sunny Saturday, Gita, David and I set out across the San Mateo Bridge, to meet our Muslim neighbors at the Muslim Community Center of the East Bay.
 Zarina Kiziloglu, a board member of the MCC graciously invited us to attend the event, which included a homemade lunch, followed by a panel of speakers demystifying the faith, and most importantly, plenty of time to just chat with our Muslim neighbors.

 Although I was exposed to the Catholic faith growing up, I’m more of an agnostic as an adult.
 This was only my second time in a Mosque, and although I have interacted with many Muslim students and families over the years, I have to admit that I was a little nervous about attending.
 Should I have worn a headscarf?
 Was this going to be an event to try to convert the general public?
 (As I have experienced at events I have attended for other faiths).
 As soon as we arrived, all of my worries were dismissed.
 This truly was just an opportunity to come together, to get to know each other as individuals, as humans, as neighbors, and learn.